tonzowonzo/SAR_utils/README.md

 ### sar_processing:

-A pipeline for end-to-end Sentinel 1 processing.
+A pipeline for end-to-end Sentinel 1 processing based on snappy.